Ali3nSVK/ReleaseNotesGenerator/README.md

 ## Purpose
 Generates release notes from subversion commit messages as part of a CI/CD pipeline.
 * Requires SVN installed and set up in PATH.
+  * Does not require checkouts or local working copies.
 * Outputs HTML formatted report.
 * XML config for repo and options setup.